Best Travel Startups for Business Travel

 But don’t worry—if you’re not familiar with exactly how travel start-ups are changing the way businesses manage their travel, we’ve got you covered.
 This article will explain everything you need to know about the evolving world of corporate travel services.

 What you need to know about travel start-ups

 According to the UK-based Courier, travel start-ups saw almost £3.9 billion ($5.03 billion) in venture capital funding in 2017.
 Here’s why.

 How can travel start-ups help business travelers?

 Each travel start-up operates on a robust e-commerce platform that can book any mode of corporate travel, from individual cross-country flights to full-company meetings, with just a few clicks.

 Why should business travelers know about travel start-ups?

-Many travel start-ups are staffed with hospitality industry professionals trained in travel management to make booking corporate travel as seamless as possible (and a better travel experience) for their clients.
+Many travel start-ups are staffed with hospitality industry professionals trained in corporate travel management to make booking corporate travel as seamless as possible (and a better travel experience) for their clients.

 How can you tell whether a travel start-up is the right one?

 More and more, travel start-ups are focusing on the needs of business travelers rather than just corporate administrators.
 Watch for those offering individualized employee services, such as 24/7 traveler-profile management.